cucapra/braid/README.md

     $ npm link

-to install an alias to the `ssc` command.
+to install an alias to the `braid` command.
 Then, type:

-    $ ssc --help
+    $ braid --help

 to see some options.
-In particular, run `ssc example.ss` to interpret programs; run `ssc -c example.ss` to compile programs to JavaScript; and run `ssc -cx example.ss` to compile programs and then execute the resulting JavaScript.
+In particular, run `braid example.ss` to interpret programs; run `braid -c example.ss` to compile programs to JavaScript; and run `braid -cx example.ss` to compile programs and then execute the resulting JavaScript.

 ## Credits